Tory L. Silvestrin, DDS, MSD, MSHPE

-The goals of the Advanced Dental Education Program include training endodontists who have:
+The goals of the Advanced Dental Education Program are:

-- The knowledge necessary to diagnose and plan treatment for various pulpal and periapical conditions, and who possess skills at the level of proficiency to treat--alone or in concert with other dental and medical practitioners--various pulpal and periapical conditions.
+- To train endodontists who have the knowledge required for diagnosing and treatment planning for various pulpal and periapical conditions and possess skills at the level of proficiency to treat, alone or in concert with other dental and medical practitioners, various pulpal and periapical conditions (27 month program).

-- Been prepared for careers in clinical practice.
+- To train endodontists for careers in clinical practice.

 Two Master's Degree Tracks Available